aaminahfarooq/AI-Strategic-MANCALA-Game/README.md

 ---

 ## 🛠️ Libraries Used
-- Python 3.x
-- NumPy
-- Pandas
-- Seaborn
-- Matplotlib
-- scikit-learn
+- tkinter
+- from tkinter import messagebox

+---
+## 📌Acknowledgements
+   -Python and Tkinter for the programming and GUI.

+   -Minimax Algorithm and Alpha-Beta Pruning for AI decision-making.

+---
-📄 License
+## 📄 License
 This project is for educational purposes only.
 Refer to the dataset license on Kaggle.

+---
-✍️ Author
+## ✍️ Author
 Aaminah Binte Farooq – 2025